We’ve talked about Discovery before. I wanted to take a second to approach the philosophical side of the topic.

 Plato, of course, characterizes himself and his philosopher buddies as brave explorers who break out of the cave and live in the sunlight, where philosophers can see things as they truly are.
 Kind of like those unofficial half days toward the end of senior year.
 You know what I’m talking about.

-Sometimes our clients are in the cave.
+Sometimes our clients are in the.
 A favorite client of mine once described it to me like this: “I don’t know what I don’t know, and I didn’t hire you tell me what I already know.”

 Clients hire us to solve complicated problems with variables like communication, technology, culture, emotion, creativity, and productivity.
 They know they are in the cave, but they don’t have the luxury, day to day, of escaping.
 At Vignette we use a tool called “Discovery” to give them the freedom to get out of the cave and see things as they really are.